hakobhn/-kubernetes-mentoring-program/3-deployment-and-configuration/task/README.md

 ## Sub-task 1: Persistent volumes
 In this subtask you will make your database pods use local storage.
 This will ensure that no database data is lost during pod deploy/redeploy.
 1. Add StorageClass and Local PersistentVolume objects for the Database pods to the manifest files.
-Persistent volume should reference local directory on your computer.
+Persistent volume should reference local directory of kubernetes cluster on your computer.
 2. Add PersistenceVolumeClaim objects to your manifest and reference them from database deployment objects.

 ## Sub-task 2: Liveness and Readiness probes